by Lynette Woods

 While I am not saying that everybody in the church is like this, many do cling religiously to the mistaken beliefs, teachings and traditions of man instead of allowing God to break through and shatter those and instead lead them to Truth Himself.
 While that breaking is very costly and uncomfortable, surely we don't want to be holding onto things which WE think are sacred and yet which are simply the traditions of man!
 Otherwise we may be in danger of making void the Word of God for the sake of our traditions as Jesus said in Mark 7.

 Often church is a substitute for Christ in people's lives.
 Church is their focus, their identity, what they live for, what they work for, what they love and fight for and they cannot comprehend leaving it.
 Ever.
 It is their life!
-We are the Ekklesia - the Called-Out ones of God - called out of all substitutes to know and experience the Reality and Truth of Christ and His Life!
+We are the assembly of those who have been called out by God - called out of all substitutes to know and experience the Reality and Truth of Christ and His Life!
 There is only One Who is our Life and Love and through Him God has provided the Way to free us from Sin, Self, AND from all Substitutes.
-A substitute is a diabolical way of keeping us from the real and true because we are usually satisfied and quite happy with the substitute - because that is exactly what it is designed to do.
+A substitute is a diabolical way of keeping us from the real and true because we are usually satisfied and quite happy with the substitute - that is exactly what it is designed to do.
 It is only when you have encountered the Real, the Most Excellent, the Truth, that the substitute is shown to be a lie, a counterfeit and a very poor imitation.

 Being "out of the institutional church" is an accepted and researched phenomena now, but the fact is that while many have heard the call to leave the church, very few have had the church leave them.
 Many have heard the call out, but not many have heard the call in (see Being Called).
 Most of us have years and years of deeply rooted religious beliefs that still need to be uncovered and pulled out.
 While I can no longer say that I am part of the church (which to me is wholly temporal and earthly), I can say that I am part of Christ and His Body (which to me is wholly eternal and heavenly).